Lukas238/wordpress-gulp-boilerplate/readme.md

 The resources will be automatically added to the files **js\vendors.js** and **css\vendors.css** of the project.

-## Requirements

-- [Git]: to download dependencies and some requirements.
-- [Node.js]: to run Gulp.
-- [Gulp] for [Node.js]: to run the Gulp Tasks.
-- [Bower] for [Node.js]: to install dependencies.
-- [XAMPP]: to run Apache, PHP, and MySQL database, and run Wordpress too.

 ## Installation

 1. Download and install [XAMPP].